 This doll model hasn’t changed in years.
 The approximate age of the dolls can only be determined by the clothes and materials used.

-New dresses for her are already at the new owners’ house.
+New dresses for ARI dolls are already at the new owners’ house.

 The production was in operation until the beginning of this century and is currently closed.
-But there are still a lot of ARI dolls and nappies in private collections and in museums in different countries, where they still remember and love large and small, plastic, ceramic, porcelain and rubber nappies from Konigsee.
+There are still a lot of ARI dolls in private collections and in museums in different countries.
+Many peoples remember and love large and small, plastic, ceramic, porcelain, and rubber dolls from Konigsee.